Frequently Asked Questions about the Platform

 Is DirectLaw® compliant?

 Yes.
-DirectLaw, Inc. is expert in the delivery of online legal services, and we have been particularly careful to ensure that the DirectLaw® platform is fully compliant for use by law firms.
+DirectLaw, Inc. has in-house expertise in the delivery of online legal services, and we have been particularly careful to ensure that the DirectLaw® platform is fully compliant for use by law firms.
 Click here to review our more detailed FAQ on ethics issues.

 Is the payment process compliant?